-(a) General narrative information on asset encumbrance

-The asset encumbrance within these disclosures are also retained for the application of the liquidity requirements on a consolidated basis as defined in Chapter 2 of Title I of Part Two of the CRR, which is used to define the eligibility of liquid assets.
+(a) General narrative information on asset encumbrance The asset encumbrance within these disclosures are also retained for the application of the liquidity requirements on a consolidated basis as defined in Chapter 2 of Title I of Part Two of the CRR, which is used to define the eligibility of liquid assets.
 Pledged and transferred assets in accordance with the applicable accounting frameworks and as applied by the institution are treated as encumbered assets.

-The exposure value used for the purposes of this disclosure is the carrying amount which is calculated as the gross amount less any accumulated interest and provisions.
-The values reported in these disclosures are the median exposure values of the positions as at the end of the quarters in 2021.

-(b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.
+The exposure value used for the purposes of this disclosure is the carrying amount which is calculated as the amount, including any accumulated interest, less any provision.
+The values reported in these disclosures are the median exposure values of the positions as at the end of the quarters in 2022. (b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.
 The previous tables provide an overview of the encumbered assets of the Group.
 The 'Debt securities' consist of debt investments which are pledged under central bank main-refinancing operation facilities.
-In 2021, no 'Debt securities' were pledged under other borrowing arrangements or reposed transactions.
+In 2022, no 'Debt securities' were pledged under other borrowing arrangements or repoed transactions.
 'Other assets' encumbered represent amounts pledged in favour of the Depositor Compensation Scheme, the Single Resolution Board or to counterparties under documentary credits.
 The Group continues to recognise these encumbered assets since all the risks and rewards of the assets will be substantially retained in a manner that does not result in the encumbered assets being derecognised for accounting purposes.
 There are no encumbered assets between entities of the Group.

-Encumbered assets increased by around USD92.6 million from December 2020 (USD314.7 million).
-This was mainly a result of a larger portion of debt securities being pledged in favour of central bank operations in 2021: USD268.0 million (2020: USD184.2 million).
+Encumbered assets decreased by around USD96.4 million from December 2021 (USD419.5 million).
+This was mainly a result of a decrease in debt securities being pledged in favour of central bank operations in 2022: USD211.8 million (2021: USD268.0 million) and money market deposits (categorised with Other Assets) in 2022 USD98.3 million (2021: USD140.3 million).
 The Group does not deem the unencumbered assets recorded under 'Other assets' in Template AE1 (row 120, column 060) as being available for encumbrance in the normal course of its business.
-These include items such as intangible assets, including goodwill, deferred tax assets, property, plant and other fixed assets, and derivative assets.
+These include items such as intangible assets, deferred tax assets, property, plant and other fixed assets, and derivative assets.